mrismanaziz/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## What did the late tomato say to the early tomato?
+I’ll ketch up